This article was originally published on 24 March 2020 and updated 24 September 2020 to reflect the current situation and resources available.

-You may be aware of Covid-19 Mutual Aid UK*, which is an organisation recently set up and run by a group of volunteers, to support local communities in organising mutual aid throughout the Coronavirus outbreak.
+You may be aware of Covid-19 Mutual Aid UK, which is an organisation recently set up and run by a group of volunteers, to support local communities in organising mutual aid throughout the Coronavirus outbreak.
 Their website holds a list of Facebook support groups, localised to various areas within the UK, offering a range of support and services, including running errands and making phone calls.
 It’s really important to highlight that as these groups have been set up by individuals, so please prioritise your safety both online and offline, if you decide to join a group.
+Read more about how to stay safe on Facebook.

 Don’t forget that our Online Support Communities are always there as a safe online space where you can be part of a community, connect with others and share any worries or concerns you may have.
 Our community have recently been sharing their tips and advice for staying positive during self-isolation.